rigozu9/Vaatekauppasovellus/README.md

 ### Future Enhancements
 - **Improved Visual Design:** Enhance the style and overall look of the website for a better user experience.
+- **Categories, brands and sizes:** Make it so user can add new categories, brands and sizes to database
 - **Enhanced Functionality:** Improve website performance to ensure smoother usage.
 - **Real-Time Chat:** Implement a feature to render messages in real-time as they are sent.
 - **Notification System:** Add a notification system to keep users informed about important updates.